Wheeling, WV Car Accident Lawyers

 Additionally, you may still be eligible for compensation, even if you are partially at fault for the accident.
 West Virginia follows a modified comparative fault law, which allows you to recover damages if you are not greater than 50% at fault.
 However, your compensation may be reduced by your percentage of fault.

-What Types of Compensation Can I Receive After a Car Accident?
+Details on the Types of Compensation You Can Receive After a Car Accident

 When pursuing compensation after a car accident, several types of damages may be available depending on the specifics of your case.
 Below are some categories that may be reimbursable.
 Damages range from direct financial losses to non-economic harms.